>

 This is another day full of contrasts, crossing the last mountain pass on the Walker’s Haute Route.
 From the green forests above Gruden, across the rocky landscape of Augstbordpass, you’ll be walking on a historical trading route.
 After coming around the corner, the epic views of Mattertal valley will vow you.
 Although no sight of Matterhorn yet, you’ll see Dom (4545 m), the highest peak only in Swiss territory).
 Past the lovely hamlet of Jungen, descend into the valley into St. Niklaus.

 The last two-day stretch on the Walker’s Haute features one of the best hikes in the alp, the Europaweg.
 Redesigned in 2021, because of a landslide, its first part now takes you from Gasenried to Herbriggen at a lower altitude.
-Taking the valley route from St. Niklaus to Herbriggen can shorten this long stage.
-From there, a long but grand ascent to the Europahutte begins.
-With epic views at every stop, including the panorama with Matterhorn, you’ll cross suspension bridges and soon arrive at the end.
+But we suggest you skip this part, taking the valley route from St. Niklaus to Herbriggen.
+Otherwise, this stage is needlessly long without any extra great views.
+From Herbriggen, a long but grand ascent to the Europahutte begins.
+With epic views at every stop, including panoramas with Weisshorn, you’ll cross bridges and soon arrive at the hut.

-17km and 1600m elevation gain
+13km and 1200 m elevation gain

 Every grand route should have a grand ending, and this one is exactly that.
-You’ll be traversing up high above the valley, crossing the longest pedestrian suspension bridge in the world, all with the imposing view of the sharp Matterhorn at the end of the valley.
-After Sunegga, descend down into Zermatt — the end of the Walker’s Haute Route.
+You’ll be traversing up high above the valley, crossing the longest pedestrian suspension bridge in the Alps.
+Later, the imposing view of the sharp Matterhorn at the end of the valley will come into view.
+You’ll traverse all the way to Sunegga, where you descend down into Zermatt — the end of the Walker’s Haute Route.

 22km and 600m elevation gain